jonrau1/ElectricEye/README.md

 While ElectricEye is primarily a security posture management (SPM) tool, some Checks align to performance, resilience, and optimization best practices which in turn are aligned to **Compliance Standards** or have some secondary or tertiary benefit.
 Compliance Standards are a term borrowed from the ASFF that refer to any regulatory, industry, and/or "best practice" frameworks which define **Controls** which in turn define People, Process, and/or Technology configurations or outcomes which must be met to abide by or otherwise comply with a Control.
 ElectricEye solely deals at the infrastructure layer of CSPs and SaaS and thus only supports Technology-relevant controls in these various standards/frameworks/laws that define these Controls.

+Currently, all Checks are currently mapped to [**NIST Cybersecurity Framework V1.1**](https://doi.org/10.6028/NIST.CSWP.04162018), [**NIST Special Publication 800-53 Revision 4**](https://csrc.nist.gov/publications/detail/sp/800-53/rev-4/archive/2015-01-22), [**American Institute of Certified Public Accountants (AICPA) Trust Service Criteria (TSCs)**](https://us.aicpa.org/content/dam/aicpa/interestareas/frc/assuranceadvisoryservices/downloadabledocuments/trust-services-criteria-2020.pdf) which can be used for SOC2 Type I and SOC2 Type II, and [**ISO 27001:2013**](https://www.iso.org/standard/27001) ISMS controls for Audit Readiness and internal GRC requirements.
+In the future, more control mapping will be provided as well as a more generic "ElectricEye Controls" library.

 As to the rest of ElectricEye's control flow, besides the arguments from the Controller (via `click`), it also uses a [Tom's Obvious Markup Language (TOML)](https://toml.io/en/) file (a `.toml`) - named [`external_providers.toml`](./eeauditor/external_providers.toml).
 This `.toml` specifies non-AWS CSPs and SaaS Provider information such as GCP Project IDs, ServiceNow Instance URLs, and takes references for API Keys, Passwords, and other sensitive information as SSM Parameters - in the future this may change to support local vaulting & Privileged Access Management (PAM)/Privileged Identity Management (PIM) tools for non-AWS versions of ElectricEye.

 The `click` and `.toml` arguments and values are passed off the "brain" of ElectricEye which is contained in [`eeauditor.py`](./eeauditor/eeauditor.py) - this Python file will load all Auditors using [`pluginbase`](http://pluginbase.pocoo.org/) and [Decorators](https://znasibov.info/posts/2017/01/22/the_ultimate_guide_to_python_decorators.html), will run the Auditors (or specific Checks) and `yield` back the results to be sent to Security Hub or other locations instrumented by the **Outputs Processor** (defined, partially, in [`processor/main.py`](./eeauditor/processor/main.py)).